Launching Readers Workshop is more than just guiding students through organization lessons.

 The more students use their Readers’ Notebooks, the more they will begin to treasure the notebook.

-It’s amazing to see how the student notebooks evolve over the course of the school year based on student reading and learning. check out this product, Getting Started With Readers' Notebooks in my Teachers Pay Teachers Store.
+It’s amazing to see how the student notebooks evolve over the course of the school year based on student reading and learning. check out this product, Getting Started With Readers' Notebooks.

 Tip #4 Make good book choices